 Learning how to properly budget your own finances will certainly develop the money management skills you’ll need when you have your own business already.

 Moreover, try to use your time for now in learning more about business and entrepreneurship.
-Read books, attend seminars, do market research and maybe perhaps, start writing you business plan.
+Read books, attend seminars, do market research, and maybe perhaps, start writing your business plan.

 From Mr. D